 - Repeated felony convictions for driving under the influence

-Why Contact a Criminal Immigration Attorney Los Angeles
+Why Contact a Los Angeles Criminal Immigration Attorney

 If you or a loved one has been charged with an inadmissible crime, it is essential that you get in contact with a criminal immigration attorney as soon as possible.
 At Alami Law, we provide the best service, advice, and legal help that you will need in order to get through this trying time.

 We understand what it takes to fight on behalf of our clients.
-Anyone who has been deemed inadmissible should hire our immigration lawyer Los Angeles and should not wait any longer.
+Anyone who has been deemed inadmissible should hire our immigration lawyer in Los Angeles and should not wait any longer.
 It is important for immigrants, whether they’re legal or illegal to speak to an attorney about the issue they are facing.
 Everyone should know that he or she is entitled to seeking justice and have the ability to fight certain criminal charges aggressively.